 - Any break fees applicable should be considered against the interest saved.

-Commercial finance is not regulated by ASIC and break fees on motor vehicle finance contracts will depend on the requirements and guidelines of individual banks and lenders.
+Commercial finance, including options for a cheap new business car loan, is not regulated by ASIC.
+Break fees on motor vehicle finance contracts will depend on the requirements and guidelines of individual banks and lenders.

 Business vehicle break fees can be applied via several calculation methods including: